mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

        comm_group_rank_ids: The communication domain of the communication operator.

-       src_rank: The peer operator of the Receive operator.
+       src_rank: The rank_id of peer operator of the Receive operator.

-       dest_rank: The operator at the opposite end of the operator.
+       dest_rank: The rank_id of peer opposite of the Send operator.

        sr_tag: The identity ID of different send-receive pairs when src and dest are the same.